tsaol/pdf-lite-mcp/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched existing issues to ensure this is not a duplicate
 - [ ] I have provided all the requested information
 - [ ] I can reproduce this issue consistently
-- [ ] I have tested with the latest version of pdf-reader-mcp
+- [ ] I have tested with the latest version of pdf-lite-mcp